ROE10/Super-Store-Analytics/README.md

 1. Open **Power BI Desktop**
 2. Load the provided `.pbix` file from the `powerbi/` folder
 3. If prompted, refresh the data
-4. Use slicers (Region, Date, Segment, Discount, Returned) to explore insights interactively
+4. Use slicers (Region, Date, Customer Segment, Discount, Returned) to explore insights interactively

 ---